I Am the Best: Promotion and live performances

-The group premiered "I Am the Best" on television with their first performance on Inkigayo on June 26, 2011, following up with their first performance on Show!
+2NE1 premiered "I Am the Best" on television with their first performance on Inkigayo on June 26, 2011, following up with their first performance on Show!
 Music Core on July 2.
 After the release of the choreography practice video, the group announced a dance contest for the song on July 8, where 2NE1 and their choreographers would choose the four best submissions to win exclusive concert tickets for their upcoming Nolza tour in Seoul, Adidas Originals merchandise, and 2NE1 stage attire.
 The winner was L.Y.N.T., a female dance troupe from Vietnam.
 In August, 2NE1 embarked on their Nolza tour—the group's first headlining tour—and included the song in its set list.
 The group performed "Lonely" and "I Am the Best" at the 2011 Mnet Asian Music Awards in Singapore on November 29, 2011, where they sported black outfits with gold and silver ornaments.
-Their stage reportedly had the ceremony's highest broadcast viewership rating, garnering an average audience share of 5.56 percent across multiple networks.
-The following month, they performed the song at the MTV Iggy Best New Band in the World Concert at Times Square's Best Buy Theater, and at the SBS Gayo Daejeon 2011.
+Their stage received the ceremony's highest viewership levels, garnering an audience rating of 5.56 percent.
+The following month, they reprised the song at the MTV Iggy Best New Band in the World Concert at Times Square's Best Buy Theater and at the 2011 SBS Gayo Daejeon.

-On June 23, 2012, 2NE1 performed the song along with "Scream" at the 2012 MTV Video Music Awards Japan in Tokyo.
+On June 23, 2012, 2NE1 performed the song along with "Scream" at the 2012 MTV Video Music Awards Japan.
 During the concerts of their New Evolution Global Tour, which they embarked on the following month, "I Am the Best" was used as the opening number.
 The group made a performance with the song at the K-Pop Collection in Okinawa on October 18, and at the SBS K-Pop Super Concert in California on November 10.
-For their 2014 All Or Nothing World Tour, the group sang the track while sitting astride motorbikes.
+For their 2014 All or Nothing World Tour, the group sang the track while sitting astride motorbikes.